 To start I free wrote all the different things I wanted to feel in my life, from happy to radiant and clever and everything in between.

 Finally I decided on four words that would guide my life and all of my decisions: radiant, joyful, inspired, brave.

-If you were about to do something negative, you could ask if it would create any of your core desired feelings.
+If you were making a decision about something, you could ask if it would create any of your core desired feelings.
 If it doesn’t, maybe you shouldn’t be doing that thing.
-Only accept actions that make you feel the way you want to feel.

-Choose feelings that will help create your best life, and then base all your important decisions of what to do on these beautiful, love-drenched feelings.
+Choose feelings that will help create your best life, and then base all your important decisions of what to do on core desired feelings.

 Taking an Inventory of Your Life

 First score each area from 1-10 (1 being awful and 10 being everything is amazing!) and then set 1-3 goals for each.